 NASA Says Mars Mission Is a Thriving Concern

-(CN) — NASA officials involved with the Perseverance Mars Rover landing waxed exuberant about the progress of the mission during a Friday press conference.
+(CN) — NASA officials involved with the Perseverance Mars rover landing waxed exuberant about the progress of the mission during a Friday press conference.

 “Our first drive went incredibly well,” said Anais Zarifian, the mobility test bed engineer for the mission.
 “You can see the wheel tracks that we left on Mars.
 I don’t think I’ve ever been happier to see wheel tracks.”